francisdean7896/Requioma_Home_Appliances_Classification_FinalProject/README.md

 # Hello! 👋 I'm Francis Dean Requioma
 ### I am a BSIT Student of Caraga State University - Cabadbaran Campus

-🌱 Current learning and working on small projects that is related to Web Development, Machine Learning, and Application Development using Flutter and Dart.
+🌱 Current learning and working on small projects that is related to Web Development, Machine Learning, Databases, and Application Development using Flutter and Dart.

 ---